Objective

 Interim Results

-Phase I efforts showed that results of the available ToxCast data for individual PFAS indicate that commonly detected perfluoroalkyl acids (e.g., PFOS, PFHxS, PFOA, PFNA, PFDA) exhibit specific mode of toxic action, in the chemical activity range of between 10-6 to 10-3, generally below levels related to narcosis (= 0.01).
+Phase I efforts showed that results of the available ToxCast data for individual PFAS indicate that commonly detected perfluoroalkyl acids (e.g., PFOS, PFHxS, PFOA, PFNA, PFDA) exhibit specific mode of toxic action, in the chemical activity range of between 10-6 to 10-3, generally below levels related to narcosis (a = 0.01).
 Chemical activities of PFAA associated with effects in vitro (i.e., ToxCast AC50 values) are generally similar to those associated with toxic effects in vivo.
-ToxCast data for PFAA precursors (N-Et-FOSA and PFOSA) suggests these neutral hydrophobic compounds tend to exhibit baseline toxicity behavior, with effect levels occurring in the range known to be associated with nonpolar narcosis (= 0.01).
+ToxCast data for PFAA precursors (N-Et-FOSA and PFOSA) suggests these neutral hydrophobic compounds tend to exhibit baseline toxicity behavior, with effect levels occurring in the range known to be associated with nonpolar narcosis (a = 0.01).
 As PFAAs exhibit toxic effects in the same chemical activity range, a simple additivity approach may be adopted to incorporate mixture effects.
 However, as PFOS is typically the predominant PFAA (> 95%), contribution of other PFAAs to the toxicity of PFAA is often negligible.
 Risk assessments based solely on PFOS may adequately represent the overall PFAS risk at a given site, especially if PFAAs are the main PFAS class of concern.

 A preliminary mechanistic PFAS food web bioaccumulation model was developed to predict internal exposure levels (concentrations and activities) and external exposure (daily intake, μg/kg BW/d) of individual PFAS in various aquatic and terrestrial organisms that include T&E species and their prey items.
 The model was parameterized and applied to simulate PFAS bioaccumulation in T&E species at several DoD sites that have existing PFAS monitoring data.
 The model was shown to predict internal PFAS exposure levels in biota at DoD sites reasonably well, with model predicted values generally within a factor of three of the observed field data.
 The developed PFAS food web bioaccumulation model indicates this mechanistic modeling approach may be useful for future risk assessments of T&E species potentially exposed to PFAS at AFFF-impacted DoD sites.
 However, further development and testing of this modeling approach is still needed.
 In particular, information is needed on the partitioning properties of PFAS in biological media.
 This information is not only crucial to the development of a chemical activity-based risk assessment approach but also for other approaches.